dannytzoc/Ethernaut_Solutions/README.md

     king.transfer(msg.value);
 ```
 In this case the king has a fallback function that is able to reclaim ownership.
 So in our case we have to deploy a malicouse contract
-that has a malicouse fallback function or no fallback function
+that has a malicouse fallback function or no fallback function.
+KingA.sol is going to have solution.